 At some point in your Florida car accident claim, the at-fault driver’s insurance company may try to contact you directly with a request to access medical records that relate to your injuries.
 This request is normal.
-However, many times, this request is for the entirety of your medical history.
+However, this request is often for the entirety of your medical history.

 It is critical to remember that the insurance company—either the other driver’s carrier or your own—seeks primarily to reduce their financial liability to pay your claim.
 It never has your best interest in mind.
 If you grant access, the insurer can find something in your past medical history to tie to your current injuries.

 So, when it requests a blanket release of your medical records, it intends to mine this data for something it can use to deny your claim.
 They could try tactics like:

 - Attempting to delegitimize or downplay your injuries

 - Saying you are not as injured as you claim

 - Attempting to shift blame to another party or cause

 In other words, rather than obtaining your medical records to determine what to pay you, they may use them to determine what they can get out of paying.
 If the insurer succeeds, you may not recover compensation for your injuries.
 Even a verbal approval for the at-fault driver’s insurance company could undermine your case and potentially jeopardize your settlement.